garagehive/garagehive.github.io/docs/garagehive-understanding-the-schedule.md

 ![](media/garagehive-understanding-the-schedule-layout1.png)

-1. **The Actions Bar:** this is where you find the different actions to use as you navigate through the schedule.
+1. **The menu bar:** this is where you find the different actions to use as you navigate through the schedule.
 2. **The View FastTab:** this helps you to filter what to view in the schedule according to your preference.
 3. **The Schedule Timeline:** this shows the day and time in the schedule.
 The red line in the schedule, running from top to bottom, is the current time of the day.
 4. **The Booking Slots:** this is where the allocations bookings are made and displayed.
 You can make multiple allocations for a single jobsheet.
 The colour of the booking changes depending on the allocation status; see [Understanding the colours within the schedule](#understanding-the-colours-within-the-schedule).